probe-rs/embedded-test/README.md

 ![Crates.io](https://img.shields.io/crates/l/embedded-test?labelColor=1C2C2E&style=flat-square)

 The embedded-test library provides a test harness for embedded systems (riscv, arm and xtensa).
-Use this library on the target together with [probe-rs](https://probe.rs/) on the host to run integration tests on your embedded device.
+Use this library on the target together with [probe-rs](https://probe.rs/) on the host to run unit + integration tests on your embedded device.

 [probe-rs](https://probe.rs/)  together with embedded-test provide a (libtest compatible) test runner, which will:

-1. Flash all the tests to the device in one go (via the `probe-rs run` command)
+1. Read information about the available tests directly from the ELF file
-2. Request information about all tests from the device (via semihosting SYS_GET_CMDLINE)
+2. Flash all the tests to the device in one go (via the `probe-rs run` command)
 3. In turn for each testcase:
     - Reset the device
     - Signal to the device (via semihosting SYS_GET_CMDLINE) which test to run